Dartagnan3/routeguard/README.md

 ## One-line summary

-> RouteGuard is a map constraint for fast walkers.
+> RouteGuard is a constraint grammar for fast-moving agent systems.